 Although the suffering of these people is unimaginable, the part of this story that continues to haunt me is what was happening one floor above the main dungeon.
 On Sundays the slaves would hear hymns sung, prayers offered, and sermons preached.
 You see, a church met directly above the dungeon.
 If the more than 1000 prisoners were too loud or their screams became disruptive to the church they would be silenced.
 As I think about this episode in history I have a question.

-How do we as the church today respond to suffering?
+How do we as the church today respond to suffering and mental illness?

 The church is often the first place someone who is struggling and hurting will come.
 Amy Simpson, in her book Troubled Minds, Mental Illness and the Church’s Mission, cites that 25% of people who have sought treatment or help for mental illness have gone to a clergy first.
 Those battling depression, bipolar, and schizophrenia do not walk in and identify themselves with their disorder.
 Instead they talk about relational conflict, financial issues, or difficulty in their work place.
 It is our job to educate ourselves so that we as the church can respond in a helpful, loving, and understanding way.
 As the church we can break down old stigmas and talk openly about pain and suffering so that families with a mentally ill loved one no longer hide and suffer in silence.
 As the church we have the great hope.
 By shining a light on dark places we give that hope freely to all.